tedleyem/singletwinsolutions.com/index.md

 ---

 # SingleTwin Solutions
-STS provides personalized and open source business management solutions.
+STS provides personalized and open source business management solutions for government agencies and small businesses.
 We provide commercial Support for open source software.